Incident Management from Scratch - Introduction

 • System recovery decisions

-• Communication to relevant parties
+• Communication with all parties involved

 • Establishment of a recovery response team and communication network (Slack channel, etc.)

-• Instructions to the work team
+• Instructions to work members

-• Creating a Postmortem
+• Creating Postmortem

 We are not responsible for continuous improvement, such as whether the incident management cycle is functioning properly.